 \subsubsection{Robot (Task) Description}

-An extensive and continuously-updated overview of domain-specific languages for robotics is given in \cite{Nordmann2016}.
+An extensive and continuously updated overview of domain-specific languages for robotics is provided in \cite{Nordmann2016}.
 However, we have not found a common framework to describe (modular) robots, tasks, and cost functions.
-Nonetheless, \cite{Bordignon2011} provided inspiration for the extension of our previous module description \cite{Althoff2019} detailed in Sec.~\ref{ssec:robotModel}.
+Nonetheless, \cite{Bordignon2011} inspired the extension of our previous module description \cite{Althoff2019} detailed in Sec.~\ref{ssec:robotModel}.

-MoveIt! \cite{Chitta2012} is a common software stack for robotic trajectory planning, which integrates OMPL \cite{Sucan2012} for planning within the Robot Operating System (ROS) \cite{Quigley2009}.
-On top of MoveIt! the work in \cite{Gorner2019} creates solutions to many robotic tasks with interdependent sub-tasks.
-Due to the deep integration in MoveIt! their task description is not portable.
+MoveIt! \cite{Chitta2012} is a common software stack for robotic motion planning, which integrates OMPL \cite{Sucan2012} for planning within the Robot Operating System (ROS) \cite{ros}.
+On top of MoveIt, the work in \cite{Gorner2019} creates solutions to many robotic tasks with interdependent sub-tasks.
+Due to the deep integration in MoveIt, their task description is not portable.